2019 Tour of Newfoundland Landscape and Lighthouse Workshop

 What’s Not Included?

 Items of personal nature, alcohol, dinners when not at lighthouses are not included and will be at restaurants that we will stop at on the way, international flights, flights from St. John to St. Anthonys on PAL airlines (we will arrange for everyone to be on that flights.
-You can drive up to Quirpon with me the day before), visa to enter Canada (if required), anything not listed as included.
+Alternatively, You can drive up to Quirpon with me the day before but the extra hotel room on that night is not included), visa to enter Canada (if required), anything not listed as included.

 Photos From Newfoundland